leoafarias/pub_api_client/README.md

 ## An unofficial API client for [Pub.dev](https://www.pub.dev)

 Aims to be the most complete and stable pub.dev API client.
-If any particular endpoint is missing please [open an issue][tracker].
+If any particular endpoint is missing please [open an issue][https://github.com/leoafarias/pub_api_client/issues].

 ## Table of contents